Cloudslab/iGateLink/README.md

 just append `Debug` to the command name (i.e. `assembleDebug`, `buildDebug`;
 debug variant is not available for Java modules).

-Outputs of the building process can be found in (assuming you're building `mymodule` with variant `variant`):
+Outputs of the building process can be found in the following paths (assuming you're building `mymodule` with variant `variant`):
  * `mymodule/build/outputs/apk/mymmodule-variant.apk` for Android application
     modules.
  * `mymodule/build/outputs/aar/mymmodule-variant.aar` for Android library